woocart/localizations/UK/products-electronics.md

 Price: 449.68

 Capture life's special moments in vibrant, beautiful color and detail with the compact and easy-to-use EOS M100 interchangeable lens camera.
 These impressive results are simple to achieve thanks to the 24.2 Megapixel CMOS (APS-C) sensor along with features including a 3.0-inch tilt-type LCD that rotates 180° for artistic angles and selfies, a Self Portrait Mode and Creative Assist to help guide you in getting the shot you want.
-On the video side, Full HD 60p and Dual Pixel CMOS AF let you record stunning and smooth action, while built-in Wi-Fi, NFC and Bluetooth technology lets you share it all, any way you like.
+On the video side, Full HD 60p and Dual Pixel CMOS AF let you record stunning and smooth action, while built-in Wi-Fi, NFC, and Bluetooth technology lets you share it all, any way you like.

 - Dual Pixel CMOS AF with Phase-detection.
 - 24.2 Megapixel CMOS (APS-C) Sensor.
-- Built-in Wi-Fi, NFC and Bluetooth.
+- Built-in Wi-Fi, NFC, and Bluetooth.
 - Intuitive Touchscreen, 3.0-inch Tilt-type LCD.

 ### Olympus PEN E-PL8 with 14-42mm EZ lens kit - Silver and Brown

 Price: 449.75

 The PEN E-PL9 is perfect for the buyers who’ve outgrown a smartphone and just want a camera that reliably captures sharp, well-exposed images, fits in a bag and doesn’t look like a piece of military hardware.
-There are cheaper alternatives, but none which match the E-PL9’s balance of simplicity, power, creative effects and kerb appeal.
+There are cheaper alternatives, but none which match the E-PL9’s balance of simplicity, power, creative effects and curb appeal.

 - 16 Megapixel live MOS sensor.
 - TruePic VIII Image Processor.